dzen-dhall/dzen-dhall/README.md

 #### [Hooks](dhall/src/Hook.dhall)

 Hooks allow to execute arbitrary commands before state transitions of automata.
 When a hook exits with non-zero code, it prevents its corresponding state transition from happening.
-So, generally, hooks should only contain commands that exit fast.
+So, generally, hooks should only contain commands that exit fast, to prevent excessive delays.

-Relevant bindings:
+Relevant bindings include:

 ```dhall
 let Hook